Fraud Blocker

 • Determine Eligibility: As a part of the application, you will need to supply any documents from the original case.
 This means obtaining certified copies of court records.
 If you are applying based on your age at the time of the crime, you will need to prove your age at the time it occurred.
 An additional element that could help, and is sometimes required, are affidavits of your good character.

-• File the Petition: Once you and your attorney have gathered all the appropriate documents, reviewed them, and ensured they are ready to be filed, you will need to file the application with the clerk of court for the county in which the arrest took place.
+• File the Petition: Once you and your attorney have gathered all the appropriate documents, reviewed them, and ensured they are ready to be filed, you will need to file the application with the clerk of the court for the county in which the arrest took place.

 • Review by the North Carolina State Bureau of Investigation (NCSBI): The application will then be reviewed by the NCSBI, which will compare it to your criminal record and check that you qualify for the process.